modelica/ModelicaSpecification/RationaleMCP/0032/readme.md

 ## Required patents

-To the best of our knowledge there are no patents required for implementation of this proposal.
+To the best of our knowledge, there exist no conflicting or required patents to incorporate this MCP into the Modelica specification or implement it in Modelica tooling.

 ## References